Peter-SovietSquirrel/documentation/content/token/bounty.md

 Being a part of the Mysterium Network Node Pilot means you join us in the research phase of our project.
 So expect rapid changes to bounty rules.

+**Updates 24/02/2021:**

+As we progress to mainnet, we are adding flexibility to our residential IP bounty program.
+This begins with an introduction of a cap of bounty rewards to 60,000 MYST/ month for the residential IP bounty program.
+We are also introducing a cap of 160 MYST/ country for each upcoming month.

+Expect quick and iterative changes to the bounty program.
+Monthly changes to regions and the total amount top performing nodes will get paid will be introduced.
+Watch this space and our discord channels for updates.

 Here are the two current bounties running within the Mysterium Node Pilot: